jeffharrell/minicart/README.md

  * `strings` - An object of text strings: `button`, `buttonAlt`, `subtotal` and `discount`.

 `paypal.minicart.reset()`
-Resets the minicart back to it's default state.
+Resets the minicart back to its default state.

 ### View

 `paypal.minicart.show()`
-Triggers the minicart to show by adding a "minicart-showing" CSS class to the page.
+Triggers the minicart to show by adding a "minicart-showing" CSS class to the document.

 `paypal.minicart.hide()`
-Triggers the minicart to hide by removing the "minicart-showing" CSS class on the page.
+Triggers the minicart to hide by removing the "minicart-showing" CSS class on the document.

 `paypal.minicart.toggle()`
 Toggles the visibility of the minicart.

 `paypal.minicart.view.bind(form)`
-Binds a HTMLFormElement's submit event to the minicart.
+Binds an HTMLFormElement's submit event to the minicart.
 Useful for forms which may have been added to the page after the initial load.

 ### Cart